animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 And 1 $\neq$ 2 since the Earth accelerates towards the Sun much slower than the human does due to its greater inertia (higher mass).

+TODO: Compute these values and figure out the value of the centripetal wind.

 # Resolution

 ~~It doesn't.~~